 It’s a scenario we’ve seen time and again: a business engages a programmer to optimize their Salesforce system, they’re both aligned on the custom work needed, and the programmer delivers the work according to the defined project scope.
 The business is up and running in no time with their requested system improvements.
-For a time, they might event work well.
+For a time, they might even work well.

 Then, as it inevitably does, the process changes.
 All of that custom work becomes the foundation of new system updates and gets layered even deeper into the system under more custom work.

 When one small thing breaks, it’s now a domino effect causing other issues throughout the system.

 Like pulling on a random loose thread on your clothing, without a clear idea of what that custom work affects, you can’t be sure what it may be unraveling.